 The categories in this guide are spread over different tastes and genres, so there's something to suit every reader - but also so our writers can highlight their personal expertise and passions.
 We're not soulless AI aggregators; we're a small squad of real, human journalists.
 And we're incurable, 24/7 tabletop game nerds with our own tastes and favorites - so when we recommend a game, it's because we really love it.

-We’re constantly testing new board games to cover on Wargamer, and every new release could smash its way onto this leaderboard.
-Every month, we review whether any new board games should replace any of the winners on this guide, or whether we should switch up some of the categories to make our recommendations more helpful to more people.
+We're constantly testing board games to cover on Wargamer, and every new release could smash its way onto this leaderboard.
+Every month, we review whether any fresh board games should replace any of the winners on this guide, or whether we should switch up some of the categories to make our recommendations more helpful to more people.

 Rest assured: we'll only recommend a game in this guide if one or more of our writers has personally, properly put it through its paces.
 For some games, this can be as simple as a few full playthroughs with different groups; for others (like the monster Frosthaven) it can mean months of intensive testing to get to grips with deeper elements of story and long-term value.